Pinoy Idol: Semi-finalists

 The 24 semi-finalists were announced on May 17, 2008.
 Some of their names were changed or shortened so it would be easier for viewers to remember.
 Their names and short biographies were also published the day after the announcement.
 The semifinals, or "workshop phase," began on May 23, 2008, with the Top 12 male contestants performing first and the Top 12 female contestants performing the next day.
 Eliminations were on a weekly basis beginning May 25, 2008, until the Top 12 was finalized.
-Because of a quirk in the number of weeks and process of elimination, this stage ended a week later than expected (see Production below).